-Divisions 4 and 5 of Part XX of the Act set out the requirements for financial disclosure.
+Divisions 4 and 5 of Part XX of the Electoral Act set out the requirements for financial disclosure.
 The relevant provisions which apply in respect of an election are sections 304, 305A and 309.
-These sections are set out in full, along with other relevant legislative provisions relevant to this report, in Appendix C. A summary of these provisions however, is set out below in order to provide a context for the operation of these provisions in relation to the 2013 election.
+These sections are set out in full, along with other relevant legislative provisions relevant to this report, in Appendix B. In order to provide a context for the operation of these provisions in relation to the 2016 federal election a summary of these provisions is below.